lukifer23/GemmaFischer/docs/TRAINING_GUIDE.md

 ## Overview

-This guide covers the complete training process for GemmaFischer, from data preparation to model deployment.
-The system uses LoRA (Low-Rank Adaptation) fine-tuning with Unsloth optimization for efficient training on M3 Pro Macs with MPS acceleration, with support for dual-mode operation (engine and tutor modes) and chain-of-thought reasoning.
+This guide covers the complete training process for ChessGemma, focusing on the multi-expert LoRA fine-tuning system.
+The system uses specialized expert models for different chess domains (UCI Engine, Chess Tutor, and Q&A Director) with optimized training on M3 Pro Macs using MPS acceleration.

 **Platform**: Mac-only (M3 Pro) with MPS acceleration - no CUDA/CPU fallbacks.
+**Current Status**: 100k+ training samples processed, multiple expert checkpoints available.

 ## Prerequisites